-There are few mechanical reasons which can explain the better than expected fatigue lives obtained from the specimens with the smaller stop-holes.
-One of them would be the presence of significant compressive residual stresses at the $\rho = Imm$ stop-hole tips.
-But all the stop-holes were drilled and reamed following identical procedures.
-Thus, it is reasonable to assume that drilling and reaming processes left the same sub-surface residual stress state around all hole borders, since all hole sizes were large enough to remove the previous crack tip plastic zones, leaving only virgin material ahead of their roots.
-Moreover, as the bigger stop-hole lives were quite well predicted supposing $\sigma{res} = 0$, it is difficult to justify why high compressive residual stresses would be present only at the $\rho = Imm$ stop-hole roots.
-The same can be said about the surface finish of the stop-holes.
-However, the smaller stop-holes generate elongated notches with a larger K_t than the bigger holes, thus with a much steeper stress gradient near their roots.
-As discussed above, this effect can significantly affect the growth of short cracks and, consequently, the stop-hole fatigue notch sensitivity, possibly providing a sound mechanical explanation for the measured behavior.
+The stress and strain maxima and ranges at the stop-hole tip can be calculated by Neuber's rule, and used to estimate crack re-initiation lives by a $\Delta \varepsilon \times N$ rule, considering the mean loads influence.
+Neglecting it could lead to severely nonconservative predictions, due to the high R-ratio used.
+Lives predicted for the two larger holes reproduced reasonably well the tests results, but for the smaller $\rho = Imm$ hole they turn out to be too conservative.
+Few mechanical reasons can explain this.
+One would be significant compressive residual stresses at the $\rho = Imm$ stop-hole tips.
+But all stop-holes were identically drilled and reamed, to remove their previous crack tip plastic zones.
+Hence, it is difficult to justify why high compressive residual stresses would be present only at the $\rho = Imm$ stop-hole roots.
+The same occur with their surface finish.
+However, the smaller stop-holes generate elongated notches with a larger K_t , thus with a much steeper stress gradient near their roots.
+This effect can significantly affect the growth of short cracks and, consequently, the stop-hole fatigue notch sensitivity, possibly providing a sound mechanical explanation for the measured behavior.

 Indeed, when using K_f instead of K_t with the traditional εN procedures, calculating the elongated notch sensitivity q by the method proposed here, all the estimated fatigue crack re-initiation lives reproduce quite well the measured results.
-The Al 6082 T6 fatigue limit and fatigue crack propagation threshold under pulsating loads required to calculate K_f are estimated as $\Delta K_0 = 4.8 \ MPa \ m$ and $\Delta S_0 = 110MPa$, following traditional structural design practices.
+The Al 6082 T6 fatigue limit and fatigue crack propagation threshold under pulsating loads required to calculate K_f are estimated as $\Delta K_0 = 4.8 MPa \sqrt{m}$ and $\Delta S_0 = 110MPa$, following traditional structural design practices.
 The γ exponent was chosen as $\gamma = 6$, as recommended by Castro and Meggiolaro (2009).
-Figure 3 presents the lives predicted by the elastic of Morrow's equation (which is an extension of the Goodman line) and by the Smith-Watson-Topper (SWT), which are similar in this case, and reproduce well the measured data for the $\rho = 1mm$ hole.
+Figure 1 presents the lives predicted by Morrow's equation and by Smith-Watson-Topper (SWT), which reproduce well the measured data for the $\rho = 1mm$ hole.
 Note that the term "prediction" can in fact be used here, since the curves result from re-initiation life estimations calculated using material properties, without considering any of the measured data points.
-Thus they are indeed predicted, not data-fitted curves.

-Figure 3: Predicted and measured crack re-initiation lives after introducing stop-holes with radii $\rho = 1.0mm$ at the tip of the previous crack, using the properly calculated K_f of the resulting elongated slit (instead of its K_t) and appropriate εN procedures.
+Figure 1: Predicted and measured crack re-initiation lives after introducing stop-holes with radii $\rho = 1.0mm$ at the tip of the previous crack, using the properly calculated K_f of the resulting elongated slit (instead of its K_t) and εN procedures.